gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 In all these cases, we need the two pair of view + projection matrices for each eye.
 Fragment shaders also get the `amplification_id` property as input, so we can query the correct matrices in exactly the same way as did in the vertex shader above.

+> **_NOTE:_** Compute shaders **do not** get an `[[amplification_id]]` property.
+That makes porting and running view-dependent compute shaders harder when using two texture views in stereoscoping rendering.

 All that's left to do is...

-#### Rendering

-When it comes to actually issuing draw commands, drawing on Apple Vision does not differ from any other platforms.
-All [drawing commands](https://developer.apple.com/documentation/metal/mtlrendercommandencoder/render_pass_drawing_commands) such as `drawPrimitives` and `drawIndexedPrimitives` work exactly the same.
-We issue a draw call, encode it and submit it to the GPU.
+## Updating and Encoding a Frame of Content

 ### Supporting both stereoscopic and flat 2D display rendering

 As you can see, Apple Vision requires us to **always** think in terms of two eyes and two render targets.
 Our rendering code, matrices and shaders were built around this concept.
-So the question is, can we write a renderer that supports "traditional" and stereoscoping rendering simultaneously?
+So the question is, can we write a renderer that supports "traditional" non-VR and stereoscoping rendering simultaneously?
 Of course we can!
 Doing so however requires some careful planning and inevitably some preprocessor directives in your codebase.

 #### Two Rendering Paths. `LayerRenderer.Frame.Drawable` vs `MTKView`

 On Apple Vision, you configure a `LayerRenderer` at init time and the system gives you `LayerRenderer.Frame.Drawable` on each frame to draw to.
 On macOS / iOS / iPadOS and so on, you create a `MTKView` and a `MTKViewDelegate` that allows you to hook into the system resizing and drawing updates.
-In both cases you present your rendered content to the user by drawing to the texture provided by the system to you.
+In both cases you present your rendered content to the user by drawing to the texture provided by the system for you.
 How would this look in code?
 How about this:

 ```swift
 open class Renderer {